Transportation from Ben Gurion Airport to Jerusalem

 Gett Taxi: Use this to order a taxi that will come to your location within minutes.

-Moovit: Helps you get around Israel using public transportation.
+Moovit: Helps you get around Israel easily using public transportation.

 Pango: This app allows you to pay for street parking around Israel (the app shows up in Hebrew but can be set to English once it is downloaded).